 How does the interface work in Inheritance?

-According to the Java programming language, an interface can not implement another interface, but an interface can extend another interface.
+According to the Java programming language, an interface can not implement another interface but can extend another one.

-Note: If there are two interfaces, like interface1 and interface2, and there is a class that is implemented both the interface, then the class should have implemented all the methods of both the classes.
+Note: If there are two interfaces, like interface1 and interface2, and there is a class that is implemented in both interfaces, then the class should have implemented all the methods of both classes

 interface Inf1 { public void method1(); } interface Inf2 extends Inf1 { public void method2(); } public class Demo implements Inf2 { /* Even though this class is only implementing the * interface Inf2, it has to implement all the methods * of Inf1 as well because the interface Inf2 extends Inf1 */ public void method1() { System.out.println("method1"); } public void method2() { System.out.println("method2"); } public static void main(String args[]) { Inf2 obj = new Demo(); obj.method2(); } }